 - While we’re on the subject of flat whites, here’s an important thing to note.
 A lot of people are fond of espousing the view that flat whites and lattes are identical beverages; some baristas don’t even know the difference, making them in exactly the same way!
 But here’s the difference.
 As we’ve mentioned, lattes are frothy and foamy, whereas flat whites are silky and flowing.
 While they use the same espresso-milk ratio, the way the milk is treated in each beverage is vastly different.
 The more you know.

-Hot water is poured into a cup, and is then followed by two shots of espresso, resulting in one of the stronger coffees available to man.
+Hot water is poured into a cup and is followed by two shots of espresso, resulting in one of the stronger coffees available to man.
 Long black is the drink of choice for tortured writers, the hungover, and the generally black of heart.

 The majority of popular coffee comes from Italy, a small handful come from Australia, and these are… the rest.
 They are slightly less common perhaps, but still fiercely deserving of a spot on this list.